Describing Architecture | Memory and Place | 17 October – 8 November 2014

 Format: Email work for selection to: email@example.com

 Include: Title, Medium and Size, Brief written description, 1-3 jpg images of proposed submission (images of work in progress can also be included)

 Participants will be notified by Friday 26th September, with final delivery for 9th October

-The exhibition is organised and curated by Antóin Doyle, with support from the Architectural Association of Ireland, RIAI, DCC, IAF and NCAD.
+The exhibition is organised and curated by Antóin Doyle, part-funded by the Architectural Association of Ireland and the Royal Institute of Architects of Ireland, with support from DCC, IAF and NCAD.
 Venue support is provided with thanks to the Irish Georgian Society and Powerscourt Townhouse, with exhibition sponsorship and expertise from Hackett Reprographics and Woodworkers.